wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 #Protocols

-We already mentioned protocols.
 A computer communication protocol is a description of the rules computers must follow to communicate with each other.
 The main protocol on the Internet is TCP/IP

 ##TCP/IP